Elementary Education (M.A.T.)

 Do you want to attain certification as an elementary school teacher?
 Do you want to empower learners, families and communities — both today’s and tomorrow’s?

-Our Master of Arts in Teaching (M.A.T.) program in elementary education meets D.C.’s certification requirements, which are reciprocal with most states, for teaching grades 1 through 6.
+Trinity’s Master of Arts in Teaching (M.A.T) in Elementary Education program prepares individuals to meet D.C.’s certification requirements, which are reciprocal with most states, for teaching children grades 1-6.
 As an elementary educator, you will have the opportunity to initiate change in young learners and their families.

 Our master’s degree teacher preparation program in elementary education complements Trinity’s other programs in early childhood education, including our bachelor’s degree program in elementary education offered in conjunction with the College of Arts and Sciences.

 The Trinity School of Education offers the first and only dual licensure MAT program in the District of Columbia.
 MAT candidates seeking a dual licensure will receive licensure in their primary focus area AND special education.
 This option requires candidates to take four courses in special education in addition to their course sequence in their primary focus area in early childhood education, elementary education or secondary education.
 Click here to learn more about the dual licensure.